Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 Batley and Spen is also a rotten result for Boris Johnson.

-Did the 36 hours Boris let Matt Hancock stay in a job cost the Conservatives this by-election?
+Did the 36 hours Boris let Matt Hancock stay in office cost the Conservatives this by-election?

 It sure sounds like it.

-No matter how Boris turns it now, he left us with no doubts at first that he wanted Matt Hancock to stay on.
+No matter how Boris turns him now, he left us with no doubts at first that he wanted Matt Hancock to stay on.

 When The Sun revealed that Hancock was ignoring the strict rules he set for the rest of the country, the PM accepted Hancock’s apology and emphatically said he considered the matter closed.